Applying to be an ACE provider

 - Appeals must be made in writing to the CEO of ASWB at the association’s current address.

 - Appeals must include the nonrefundable administrative appeal fee.
-See Fee Sheet for more details.
+See fee worksheet and payment form for more details.

 New ACE providers must renew one year after initial approval.
 Following the first-year renewal, providers must renew every three years.
-An email will be sent to the primary contact two months prior to the due date, which is three months prior to the expiration date.
+An email with the renewal application will be sent to the primary contact two months prior to the due date, which is three months prior to the expiration date.
+The renewal application and renewal application checklist can be found in appendix of the ACE Handbook.

 - ACE providers must submit a renewal application and all required materials and fees by their renewal due date.
 The renewal due date is one month prior to the current approval period’s expiration date.
 Providers who do not submit all required materials and fees by the due date may be subject to late fees.